magento/merchdocs/src/marketing/edit-existing-rec.md

     * Excluded categories

     {:.bs-callout-info}
     You cannot modify the page type or recommendation type for an existing recommendation.
-These settings inform the metrics Magento uses to track the performance of a recommendation.
-Altering these values would cause inconsistencies in the data the metrics report.

 1. When you finish modifying the recommendation, click **Save Changes**.
 You also can select to **Activate** or **Deactivate** the recommendation.